dafarry/white-cuts-across-black-background/README.md

     python -m pip install numpy
     python -m pip install pillow

-Download the gifsicle zipfile from: https://eternallybored.org/misc/gifsicle/
+Download FFMpeg from ffmpeg.org
+Version 4.2.1 of FFMpeg was used at the time of writing.
+Only needed for making the mpeg video with the "makevideo" python script.

-Unzip the file, and put "gifsicle.exe" either in the same directory as the Python script or place it somewhere on your PATH, e.g.: in C:\WINDOWS
+Unzip the file, and put ffmpeg.exe somewhere on your PATH, e.g.: in C:\WINDOWS

-Change line 6 of multibrot-make-gif.py to:

-    ttf = "consolab.ttf"

-Change line 43 to:

-    txt = "Z = Z " + ' ' * len(pow) + " + C"

-Run the script with:

-    python multibrot-make-gif.py
+**Ubuntu and Debian**

+Works fine with system Python3, version 3.8.2, at the time of writing
+Install the following packages with `sudo apt install`

+    python3-numpy python3-tk python3-pil python3-pil.imagetk ffmpeg

+(Unlike PIL in PyPI, the "imagetk" is split off into a separate package, which is a bit of a "gotcha".)